F5Networks/terraform-provider-bigip/docs/userguide/modifying.rst

 Next you can modify the resource to see how Terraform handles change.

-Infrastructure is continuously evolving, and Terraform was built to help manage and enact that change.
-As you change Terraform configurations, Terraform builds an execution plan that only modifies what is necessary to reach your desired state.
+Terraform was built to help manage and enact change in environments where infrastructure is continuously evolving.
+As you change Terraform configurations, Terraform builds an execution plan that only modifies what is necessary to reach the desired state.

-By using Terraform to change infrastructure, you can version control not only your configurations but also your state so you can see how the infrastructure evolved over time.
+By using Terraform to change infrastructure, you can version control not only your configurations but also your state so you can see how the infrastructure evolves over time.

-1. Modify the policy name of our resource.
-Edit the `bigip_ltm_policy.test-policy` resource in your configuration and change it to the following:
+1. Modify the policy name of the resource.
+Edit the ``bigip_ltm_policy.test-policy`` resource in your configuration and change it to the following:

 .. code-block:: javascript
    :linenos: